It’s finally over for Boris Johnson – there is no coming back now | Sean O’Grady

 It’s over.
 So the dam has broken at last.
 It’s strange the way this game of consequences plays out.
 The albino greased piglet is well and truly stuck, an apple firmly rammed in his gob.
 Et tu, Rishi?

-Prime ministers can survive the resignation of a chancellor, but not in circumstances such as this, with Johnson already wobbling towards oblivion.
+Prime ministers can survive the resignation of a chancellor, but not in circumstances such as this, with Boris Johnson already wobbling towards oblivion.
 It was always said that a couple of junior ministerial resignations might destabilise the administration.
 Now two of the more competent figures in Johnson’s government have quit.
 Let no one say this is some sort of Remoaner conspiracy: those who’ve worked most closely with Johnson have given up on him.

 No wonder they looked so grim in front of the cameras at the cabinet table this very morning.
 It was like a video version of The Last Supper, or a dinner of mafia bosses, the unease around the table palpable, thoughts of treachery and despair etched on the faces of this most undistinguished of governments.